 FrameTimingcan be used to compute the worst frame rasterization time in release mode; the worst frame rasterization time is a good indicator on how severe the shader compilation jank is.)

 SkSL warm-up doesn’t help newer iPhones using Metal.

 Flutter recently migrated from OpenGL to Metal for all newer iOS devices.
-However, Skia currently only implements the SkSL warm-up for OpenGL.
+(Please reference Metal on iOS FAQ on which iOS devices are considered new enough to use Metal.)
+However, Skia currently only implemented the SkSL warm-up for OpenGL.
 So the SkSL warm-up would only speed up older iOS devices by default.
 If you find shader compilation jank to be an issue for your app on newer iPhones, please let us know by filing a GitHub issue.
 In the longer term, we have a plan to use test-based shader warm-up to mitigate this.
 If there’s an urgent need for fixing shader compilation jank on newer iPhones, please leave feedback on Issue 61045, and we can help you turn on OpenGL for your app.

 Why can’t you create a single “ubershader” and just compile that once?

 One idea that people sometimes suggest is to create a single large shader that implements all of Skia’s features, and use that shader while the more optimized bespoke shaders are being compiled.

 This is similar to a solution used by the Dolphin Emulator.